 Boo Koo | Bootjack | Buckeye Roadhouse | Bungalow 44 | Cafe Del Sol | Cantina | Depot Cafe & Bookstore | Equator Coffees | Floodwater | Flour Craft Bakery | Gravity Tavern | Grilly’s | Harmony | Hook Fish Co. | India Palace | Joe’s Taco Lounge | Kitchen Sunnyside | La Ginestra | Mill Valley Beerworks | Piatti Ristorante and Bar | Piazza d’Angelo | Pizza Antica | Playa | Prabh Indian Kitchen | Robata Grill and Sushi | Shoreline Coffee Shop | Sol Food | Sweetwater Music Hall Cafe | Tam Tam Ramen | Tamalpie | The Junction | The Whisk + Skillet | Thep Lela | Urban Remedy | Vasco | Watershed | West Coast Wine Cheese

 This locally owned restaurant creates healthy meals that blend equal parts California fresh with Southeast Asian–inspired street food.
 The kids’ Red Rooster bento boxes are a hit with the little ones and the vegan, GF and vegetarian-friendly menu is popular with all age groups.
-Though their vibrant bar scene is on hold until indoor dining resumes, wines and kombucha on tap as well as craft beer offerings are all available to go.
+Wines and kombucha on tap as well as craft beer offerings are all available at the bar or for enjoyment at one of the tall tables on the slim patio.

 25 Miller Ave, 415.888.8303